Applies to England

 The site is a Special Area of Conservation (SAC) for its habitat. and an internationally important breeding site for the nocturnal, insect-feeding nightjar which was responsible for the area being declared as a Special Protection Area (SPA) under the European Birds Directive.

-A wide range of habitats supports the 5,000 species of plants and animals that have been recorded on the reserve of which more than 4000 are insects.
-There is also a sizable population of adders on the Moors.
+A wide range of habitats supports the 5,000 species of plants and animals that have been recorded on the reserve of which more than 4,000 are insects.
+There are also sizable populations of adder, water vole and red deer on the reserve.

 More than 200 bird species have been recorded and approximately 75 have bred.
-Winter visitors include whooper swans, pink-footed geese and short-eared owls.
-From March-July a very special summer visitor is the diminutive woodlark and oystercatcher, lapwing, ringed plover and great crested grebe can be spotted around the lakes.
+Winter visitors include whooper swans, pink-footed geese, hen harrier, and short-eared owls.
+From March-July a very special summer visitor is the diminutive woodlark and also oystercatcher, lapwing, ringed plover and great crested grebe can be spotted around the lakes.
+The stately marsh harrier can usually be seen drifting low over reedbeds and marsh on Thorne Moor.

 See the site visitor leaflet for more details.